c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

   module avail mugqic/

-For a full list of all available software on Compute Canada servers, visit `module page <https://docs.alliancecan.ca/wiki/Available_software>`_.
+For a full list of all available software on DRAC servers, visit `module page <https://docs.alliancecan.ca/wiki/Available_software>`_.

-To load a tool available on Compute Canada servers, for example - samtools, use the following command:
+To load a tool available on DRAC servers, for example - samtools, use the following command:

 ::